merkle-open/SitecoreBlog/docs/_posts/2024-04-16-11-steps-to-extend-general-link.md

 }
 ```

-You may now get what we inteded to extend at the link.
+You may now get what we intended to extend at the link.

 **Important**: the model has to be serializable.